 Why Investigations Start

 HMRC does not need to have any reason for opening an enquiry.
-Some Local District enquiries are opened at random as part of HMRC’s way of checking a proportion of the self-assessment returns which are submitted.
+Some Local office enquiries are opened at random as part of HMRC’s way of checking a proportion of the self-assessment returns which are submitted.

 Other returns are pre-selected for enquiry because of a suspicion that a tax return contains errors.
 The taxpayer may not discover the reason for the enquiry, but whatever the situation, it is likely to be stressful, time consuming and expensive.

 In recent years, most HMRC are risk assessing more cases and so it is now more likely that there is a reason for their questions.